Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription

 \section{Non-Local Musical Statistics}

-As discussed in the previous section, typical errors in the results of the automatic transcription method are related to the tempo scale, metre, and positions of bar lines (downbeats).
+As discussed in the previous section, common errors made by the automatic transcription method are related to the tempo scale, metre, and positions of bar lines (downbeats).
 According to our musical knowledge, these global characteristics cannot be completely inferred from local statistics that are considered in the metrical HMM or similar generative models.
 We here formulate several musical statistics that are motivated by musical knowledge and expected to play a role in recognizing the global characteristics.

-First, since it is possible to rescale the tempo and correspondingly the beat unit without changing musical interpretation, the tempo scale is intrinsically arbitrary and convention plays an essential role in its choice.
+First, since it is possible to rescale the tempo and correspondingly the beat unit without changing musical interpretation, the tempo scale is intrinsically arbitrary, and convention plays an essential role in its choice.
 For example, metres such as $3/8$ time and $3/2$ time were common in the Baroque period, but they are rarely used in contemporary popular music.
 Therefore, the {\it mean tempo} and the {\it mean note value} within a piece are basic statistics whose distributions reflect the convention.

 Second, metrical structure is related to repetitions in multiple scales (bar, phrase, period, section, etc.) \cite{GTTM}.
-It is thus natural to consider autocorrelation \cite{Brown1993} or self-similarity \cite{Gainza2009} of musical elements to induce metre of a musical sequence.
+It is thus natural to consider autocorrelation \cite{Brown1993} or self-similarity \cite{Gainza2009} of musical elements to induce the metre of a musical sequence.
 We formulate the beat-level self-similarity matrix for a musical score $X$ as follows.
+Recall the mathematical notations listed in Table \ref{tab:MathSymbols}.
 For convenience, we index beats $i$ as $i=0,1,\ldots,I-1$ where $I$ is the length of $X$ in beat units.
-Let us write $X_i$ for the set of indices of notes contained in the musical score segment between beat $i$ and beat $i+\Delta$ ($\Delta$ is the window size).
-We introduce a similarity measure $D(X_i,X_j)$ for two segments $X_i$ and $X_j$; $D(X_i,X_j)$ is assumed to take values between $0$ and $1$, and a larger value indicates more similarity between $X_i$ and $X_j$.
-Based on the musical knowledge that repetitions in music can involve pitch content, rhythmic content, or both, we formulate the similarity measure as
+We use $X_i$ to represent the set of indices of notes contained in the musical score segment between beat $i$ and beat $i+\Delta$ ($\Delta$ is the window size).
+We introduce a similarity measure $D(X_i,X_j)$ for two segments $X_i$ and $X_j$; $D(X_i,X_j)$ is assumed to take values between $0$ and $1$, and a larger value indicates higher similarity.
+Based on the musical knowledge that repetitions in music can involve the pitch content, the rhythmic content, or both, we formulate the similarity measure as